junesirius/junesirius.github.io/_posts/Supernatural/2026-04-28-SPN-Gabriel-BB-whole-novel.md

 published: false
 ---

-**Tags:** Canon Divergent, End of S07 timeline, Brotherhood, Take Care of Each Other, Healing, Childhood Trauma, This one is too close to me, Trigger warning if you have a tough upbringing too, Broken/Crazy Castiel, Broken Gabriel, My poor baby angels, Angel Wings, Minor Dean/Castiel if you squint
+**Tags:** Canon Divergent, End of S07 timeline, Angel Brotherhood, Take Care of Each Other, Healing, Childhood Trauma, This one is too close to me, Trigger warning if you have a tough upbringing too, Crazy Castiel, Tortured Gabriel, My poor baby angels, Angel Wings, Minor Dean/Castiel if you squint

 **Rating:** General